jamespfennell/transiter/README.md

 [![7 train in Queens, New York, United States](7-train-in-queens-new-york.jpg "Photo by Luca Bravo")](https://unsplash.com/@lucabravo)

-Transiter is a HTTP web service that makes it easy to use transit data in web apps, train arrival time boards and similar technologies.
+Transiter is a backend web service that makes it easy to use transit data in web apps, train arrival time boards and similar technologies.

 Transiter subscribes to GTFS static, GTFS realtime and other types of feeds